CatarinaBarroqueiro/CacheCompass_Tracker/nodes/README.md

     <img src="./images/Geocache_2.jpg" width="300" />
 </p>-->

 According to the **Arduino** Framework structure, the main file containing the code of the ESP32 has to have a `setup` and `loop` functions, which will configure the micro-controller and execute repeated tasks, respectively.
-This function is located in the [geocache folder](./geocache/src/main.cpp) and it's worth noting to point the configuration order of the services:
+This function is located in the [geocache folder](./geocache/src/main.cpp) and it's worth noting the configuration order of the services:
 ```c++
 void setup() {
     // Initialize Serial Monitor